-Because our society is so computer-driven, you're probably not surprised to hear that your ability to repay your mortgage loan comes down to one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan comes down to just one number.

-This score is built by credit reporting agencies.
-They use the payment history from your various loans: credit cards, mortgages, car/boat loans etcetera.
+This score is built by credit agencies.
+These agencies use the payment history of your various loans: mortgages, car loans, credit cards, and others.

 - Credit History - How many years have you had credit?

-- Late Payments - Do you have any payments later than 30 days?
+- Late Payments - Have you paid more than 30 days late?

-- Your Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 How do I find out my credit score?

-In order to raise your score, you must have the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the first FICO credit score, sells credit scores on myFICO.com.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and online tools that help you improve your FICO score.
+Before you can improve your FICO score, you must know your score and make certain that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the original FICO score, sells credit scores on myFICO.com.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.